 - 1. Lift handset or press ON/OFF button. - 2.
 Press the FWD button or dial either [640] or [662].
-A confirmation tone sounds and the FWD LED extinguishes.
+A confirmation tone sounds and the FWD LED extinguishes. - 3.
+Replace handset; ON/OFF button extinguishes automatically, if used instead of handset.

 The SLT operation uses the same procedures as used in Digital Telephone operation described above, except there is no FWD button.
-The user must use the 640 feature code to activate and 662 to clear.
+The user must use the feature codes as described in the keyset section above.

-- " The user cancels the feature by dialing the Call Forward code or pressing the Call Forward button again. - " For Call Forward No Answer, the number of rings before the call is forwarded is determined by the system-wide Call Forward No Answer timer. - " Stations Call Forwarded/No Answer forward incoming CO calls according to the Preset Forward Ring Timer. - " ICM calls forwarded to a VM group receive ringback until a member of the VM group becomes available. - " If a station is denied Station Call Forwarding, then Off-Net Forwarding is not allowed.
+- " Conditions are the same as described in the Conditions section of "Call Forwarding" on page 2-26 plus those noted in the following bullets. - " For Call Forward No Answer, the number of rings before the call is forwarded is determined by the system-wide Call Forward No Answer timer. - " Stations Call Forwarded/No Answer forward incoming CO calls according to the Preset Forward Ring Timer. - " ICM calls forwarded to a VM group receive ringback until a member of the VM group becomes available. - " If a station is denied Station Call Forwarding, then Off-Net Forwarding is not allowed.